On the subregular $J$-rings of Coxeter systems: Introduction

-\begin{namedtheorem}[A] Let $(W,S)$ be an any simply-laced Coxeter system, and let $G$ be its Coxeter diagram.
+\begin{theorem} Let $(W,S)$ be an any simply-laced Coxeter system, and let $G$ be its Coxeter diagram.
 Let $\Pi(G)$ be the fundamental groupoid of $G$, let $\Pi_s(G)$ be the fundamental group of $G$ based at $s$ for any $s\in S$, let $\Z\Pi(G)$ be the groupoid algebra of $\Pi(G)$, and let $\Z\Pi_s(G)$ be the group algebra of $\Pi_s(G)$.
-Then $J_C\cong \Z\Pi(G)$ as based rings, and $J_s\cong \Z\Pi_s(G)$ as based rings for all $s\in S$. \end{namedtheorem} The key idea behind the theorem is to find a correspondence between basis elements of $J_C$ and classes of walks on $G$.
+Then $J_C\cong \Z\Pi(G)$ as based rings, and $J_s\cong \Z\Pi_s(G)$ as based rings for all $s\in S$. \end{theorem} The key idea behind the theorem is to find a correspondence between basis elements of $J_C$ and classes of walks on $G$.
 The correspondence then yields explicit formulas for the claimed isomorphisms.

 In our second result, we study the case where $G$ is \emph{oddly-connected}.
-Here by oddly-connected we mean that each pair of distinct vertices in $G$ are connected by a path involving only edges of odd weights. \begin{namedtheorem}[B] Let $(W,S)$ be an oddly-connected Coxeter system.
+Here by oddly-connected we mean that each pair of distinct vertices in $G$ are connected by a path involving only edges of odd weights. \begin{theorem} Let $(W,S)$ be an oddly-connected Coxeter system.
 Then \begin{enumerate} \item $J_s\cong J_t$ as based rings for all $s,t\in S$. \item $J_C\cong \mathrm{Mat}_{S\times S}(J_s)$ as based rings for all $s\in S$.
-In particular, $J_C$ is Morita equivalent to $J_s$ for all $s\in S$. \end{enumerate} \end{namedtheorem} Once again, we will provide explicit isomorphisms between the algebras using $G$.
+In particular, $J_C$ is Morita equivalent to $J_s$ for all $s\in S$. \end{enumerate} \end{theorem} Once again, we will give explicit isomorphisms between the algebras by using $G$.

 In a third result, we describe all \emph{fusion rings} that appear in the form $J_s$ for some Coxeter system $(W,S)$ and some choice of $s\in S$.
-We show that any such fusion ring is isomorphic to a ring $J_s$ associated to a dihedral system, which is in turn always isomorphic to the \emph{odd part} of a \emph{Verlinde algebra} associated to the Lie group $SU(2)$ (see Definition \ref{verlinde def}). \begin{namedtheorem}[C] Let $(W,S)$ be a Coxeter system, and let $s\in S$.
-Suppose $J_s$ is a fusion ring for some $s\in S$.
-Then there exists a dihedral Coxeter system $(W',S')$ such that $J_s\cong J_{s'}$ as based rings for either $s'\in S$. \end{namedtheorem}
+We show that any such fusion ring is isomorphic to a ring $J_{s'}$ associated to a dihedral system, which is in turn isomorphic to the \emph{odd part} of a \emph{Verlinde algebra} associated to the Lie group $SU(2)$ (see Definition \ref{verlinde def} and Corollary \ref{fusion verlinde}). \begin{theorem} Let $(W,S)$ be a Coxeter system such that $J_s$ is a fusion ring for some $s\in S$.
+Then there exists a dihedral Coxeter system $(W',S')$ such that $J_s\cong J_{s'}$ as based rings for either $s'\in S'$. \end{theorem}